Joeshmoe03/ASL-classification/README.md

 - **train.sbatch**: batch file for submitting training and other high compute jobs to HPC Slurm scheduler.
 - **train.py**: a script version that is runnable in our batch file for high performance computer training.
 - **end_to_end.ipynb**: the end-to-end jupyter notebook for our project.
+This should be the FIRST thing you look at.
-- **exploratory_analysis.ipynb**: the working file for all visualizations.
+- **exploratory_analysis.ipynb**: the DRAFT working file for all visualizations.
-- **model_experimentation.ipynb**: working file for testing and making models.
+- **model_experimentation.ipynb**: the DRAFT working file for testing and making models.
 - **util**: a directory containing important utility that will be used to efficiently and effectively adapt our code.
 - **model**: a directory storing tf models and their weights if interested in pretraining.
-Pretrain weights should be saved to ./model/weights/VGG.weights.h5 and models as ./model/VGG.py for example.
+Pretrain weights should be saved to ./model/weights/VGGweights.h5 and models as ./model/VGG.py for example.
-- **figures**: containing visualizations made from notebooks or with comet_ml
+- **figures**: containing visualizations made from notebooks or with comet_ml.
 - **dependencies**: folder containing requirements.txt for setting up environment.
 - **temp**: all saved models and their associated tracked metric performances.
+- **demo.py**: PLEASE NOTE THAT THIS IS LARGLEY NOT OUR OWN DEMO FILE.
+WE ADAPT IT FROM [HERE](https://github.com/cansik/yolo-hand-detection/blob/master/yolo.py) AND PLUG IN OUR OWN CLASSIFIER.
+THE CORRESPONDING YOLO WEIGHTS IN ./temp/ ARE NOT OUR OWN.
+CREDIT TO Florian Bruggisser, djthegr8 DJ, and roachsinai RoachZhao.
+To run: `python demo.py`

 ## **Helpful Notes**